realityfluxstudios/rfsbundledb/README.md

 As outlined above, the way to import the JSON data gathered by the bookmarklet is via a rake task.
 Simply use `rake import_hb['/full/path/to/json/file']` and `rake import_ig['/full/path/to/json/file']`.
 I wrote a shell script that will loop through all the json files in the directory.
 Refer to the `import_all_bundles.sh` file in the `/lib/` directory.

+There is also a rake task `rake cheap_shark` that will retrieve all the pricing information for all the steam games in your database.
+This comes from the API of [Cheap Shark](http://www.cheapshark.com) which I highly recommend for finding the best deals for any games you want.
+Along with the pricing information we also get the rectangular icon that is displayed on the steam pages.
+This will be used on the individual game pages on the website.

+For games from bundles other than Indie Gala you can add the steam ID required to get the pricing information manually.
+I will be adding a search feature that will query the Cheap Shark database and allow choosing of the correct result so that the pricing information can be retrieved.